Human Research Participants Committee

 - The assignment accounts for less than 10% of the course grade.

 - Research participants are limited to students in the class.

 - The research does not place participants at risk (as defined above).

 - The research is not on sensitive topics (as defined above).

-If there is any doubt, consultation with the committee chair can clarify if formal approval is needed.
+If there is any doubt, consult with the committee chair for clarification.